skylerto/gobalance/README.md

 # Go Balance

-Fetch and dump the IP address.
+Fetch and dump the IP address in a JSON response.
+Meant to be an example with Kubernetes.